Methodology summary

 A directional signal for leaders who need to know whether the field is changing.

 Gospel Shift exists because ministry strategy changes when a field is opening, hardening, or holding steady.
-It compares current tract conditions to a baseline so churches can see momentum rather than only status.
+The current U.S. explorer compares the tract’s 2024 Shalom composite with its 2020 baseline so churches can see five-year movement rather than only present status.

 Definition